pleriche/FastMM5/README.md

 The optimization strategy of the memory manager may be tuned via FastMM_SetOptimizationStrategy.
 It can be set to favour performance, low memory usage, or a blend of both.
 The default strategy is to blend the performance and low memory usage goals.

+The default configuration should scale close to linearly up to between 8 and 16 threads, so for most applications there should be no need to tweak any performance settings.
+Beyond 16 threads you may consider increasing the number of arenas (CFastMM_...BlockArenaCount), but inspect the thread contention counts first (FastMM_...BlockThreadContentionCount), before assuming that it is necessary.

 ### Supported Compilers
 Delphi XE3 and later